Uniforms of the Canadian Armed Forces: History

 In the late 1980s, the CF experimented with an alternative combat shirt designed by an Air Command officer.
 The Mark III Combat Shirt had flat breast pockets and lacked the hip cargo pockets and drawstrings.
 It was designed to be tucked into the trousers like a regular shirt if desired, or worn untucked like the older-style shirt.
 It proved rather unpopular from an operational standpoint due to its lack of storage capacity, and was considered to look sloppier than the older style; few were issued after initial stocks were depleted, but the Mark III was worn alongside the earlier marks by some individuals until the adoption of CADPAT throughout the Army in the late 1990s.
-Earlier uniforms remain in use in small numbers by the Canadian Cadets youth programs, and are issued at summer training facilities to junior cadets for survival exercises.
+Parts of the OG Combat Uniform are in use in small numbers by the Canadian Cadets Organizations, and are temporarily issued to Sea Cadets who do not have FTUs at summer training centres.
+Army and Air Cadets are issued Field Training Uniforms which are olive green versions of the first pattern CADPAT uniform.

 Officers displayed their rank on slip-ons on the epaulettes of the shirt or jacket; non-commissioned members wore small OD versions of their rank insignia stitched in the centre of the upper sleeve, although for a period in the 1980s these were stitched onto slip-ons, ostensibly to save wear-and-tear on the uniforms, but also providing the ability to remove rank for security purposes.
 The national identifier consisted of a "CANADA" flash stitched on the upper shoulder just below the sleeve seam, and unit or trade identifiers were worn on slip-ons on the shirt's epaulettes; however, personnel belonging to Canadian Forces Europe and other overseas missions wore full-colour Canadian flag patches on the upper sleeve.
 In the 1990s, the "CANADA" flash was replaced with a subdued olive-drab Canadian flag, worn on the upper left sleeve below the epaulette.
 These flag badges showed up in full-colour red and white when illuminated by a blue light.